Please enable JavaScript to use CodeHS

 The Coordinate Plane

-Students will be able to create an opened-ended animation using the coordinate plane in Scratch.
+Students will be able to create an opened-ended animation using the coordinate plane.

 Getting Started